alexberd/Grasshopper_PythonSnippets/readme.md

 #### Here you can get some ready-made function to help out with your Grasshopper Scripting

 In Grasshopper, double left click with your mouse (in an empty area) and type "python".
-Then, a new python node will be created.
+Then, select to create a GhPython Script node.
 Double click on top of the python node and write some code, or just copy-paste the code from this repository.
 Zoom in nearby the inputs and output, add and rename then accordingly.
 Voila!!
 Your new python code is ready to use!